harness/developer-hub/docs/cloud-cost-management/3-use-ccm-cost-reporting/3-root-cost-analysis/analyze-cost-for-azure.md

 2. Select **add filter**.
 3. Select Azure, Region, Product, Cloud Provider, or Label.
 4. Select the operator.
 The supported operators are:
-	* **IN**: The exact match operation is used to filter for the value specified.
+	* **IN**: Applies a filter to include only entries with the provided value.
-	* **NOT IN**: The exact match operation is used to filter for the value that is not specified.
+	* **NOT IN**: Applies a filter to exclude entries with values that match the specified value.
-	* **NULL**: The specified filter or field has no value.
+	* **NULL**: Applies a filter to show only entries where the designated filter or field is empty.
-	* **NOT NULL**: The specified filter has a value.
+	* **NOT NULL**: Applies a filter to display only entries where the designated filter has a value.
-	* **LIKE**: Includes the cost of all items that matches the specified condition.
+	* **LIKE**: Applies a filter to show entries with conditions that precisely match the specified pattern.
-5. Select value for your filter.
+5. Select a value for your filter.
 You can select multiple values.
 You can also filter and customize your result using the search option.

      ![](./static/analyze-cost-for-azure-21.png)